watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Create new action and name it `Search`.
 - Click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.text` or `input.original_text` as the expression.
 The former will employ spelling correction to fix any detected spelling errors before sending the query, which can be helpful but it can also be counterproductive if your documents include specialized terminology that is not in our dictionary (such as product names) so you can use `input.original_text` as the alternative in such cases.
 - Optional: In "Assistant says", put `Searching for: ${query_text}`.
-- In "And then", select "Use an extension", and select the search endpoint and set the `query` parameter to the `query_text` session variable and the `cx` parameter to an *Expression* setting the value to the `Programmable Search Engine ID` you obtained during the pre-requisites step.
+- In "And then", select "Use an extension", and select the search endpoint and set the `query` parameter to the `query_text` session variable and the `cx` parameter to `cx` session variable you set in pre-requisite step and `num` parameter to `num_of_results` session variable.
-- In new step, Store the results returned by extension (success or failure) in variable `extension_result`.
+- In new step, Store the results returned by extension in variable `extension_result`.
 - In next steps, call the `Process Result` action to do further processing on the results stored in previous step.
 - If you are planning for advanced `Filtered Search` action.
 Then you need to add extra step asking user the type of filter they want to apply on the result.
+Based on the user response each filter will be selected at runtime.
   ![Search Action](./assets/search_action.gif)<br>

 #### Process Result
 - Create new action and name it `Process Result`
-- change "without conditions" to "with conditions" and "check if `extension_result.success==false`
+- change "without conditions" to "with conditions" and "check if `extension_result is not defined`  or `extension_result.body == null` or `extension_result.body.items == null` or `extension_result.body.items.size == 0`.
 - In "Assistant says" provide failure response "Sorry search failed!
 Please try again".
-- change "without conditions" to "with conditions" and "check if `extension_result.success==true`
-- Click the fX button to add variables and set the `search_results` variable to an `Expression`.
-Type in the following `extension_result.body.items`.
+- Add new step for the success response if results are not empty.
-- In "And then" section select "Go to another action" and type "Show Search Results" which we will create in further sections.
+- Change "without conditions" to "with conditions" and "check if `extension_result.success==true` and In "And then" section select "Go to another action" and type "Show Search Results" which we will create in further sections.
   ![Process Result](./assets/process_result.gif)<br>

 #### Show Search Results
 - Create new action and name it `Show Search Results`
 - Add a "New Step" then:
-  - Change without conditions to "with conditions" and check if `${search_results}.size==0` then add Assistant says:
+  - Change without conditions to "with conditions" and check if `${extension_result.body.items}.size==0` then add Assistant says:
     - Search results not found!
 Please try again
 - In further steps check iterate over each search results and check if it exists, For example if we would like to show 3 results then there will be 3 more steps.
-- Change without conditions to "with conditions" and check if `${search_results}.size>0` then
+- Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>0` then
-  - Click fx and change variable value `search_result` to expression `${search_results}.get(0)`
+  - Click fx and change variable value `search_result` to expression `${extension_result.body.items}.get(0)`
-- Change without conditions to "with conditions" and check if `${search_results}.size>1` then
+- Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>1` then
-  - Click fx and change variable value `search_result` to expression `${search_results}.get(1)`
+  - Click fx and change variable value `search_result` to expression `${extension_result.body.items}.get(1)`
-- Change without conditions to "with conditions" and check if `${search_results}.size>2` then
+- Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>2` then
-  - Click fx and change variable value `search_result` to expression `${search_results}.get(2)`
+  - Click fx and change variable value `search_result` to expression `${extension_result.body.items}.get(2)`
   ![Show Search results](./assets/show_search_results.gif)<br>

 #### Search Result
 - Create new action and name it `Search Result`
 - Add a "New Step", then:
-  - Click the fX button to add variables and add all of the following new session variables, replacing `step_123_result_1` with the actual variable name and selecting "Expression" each time.
-For context on why we do this and what these mean, see [Extensions Made Easy with Watson Assistant Starter Kits](https://medium.com/ibm-watson/extensions-made-easy-with-watson-assistant-starter-kits-6b177f624697):
+  - Click the fX button to set session variables as below:
 ```
 link = ${search_result}.link
 title = ${search_result}.title